jbulin/jbulin.github.io/teaching/spring/nopt059/index.md

 We expect you to be somewhat familiar with linear programming.
 Although certainly not necessary, a recommended prerequisite is the course [NOPT048 Linear programming and combinatorial optimization](https://is.cuni.cz/studium/eng/predmety/index.php?do=predmet&kod=NOPT048).

-The course is taught bi-yearly, alternating with the course [NOPT061 Large-scale optimization: Metaheuristics](https://www.is.cuni.cz/studium/eng/predmety/index.php?do=predmet&kod=NOPT061).

 ## Tentative schedule

 * Lecture 1: Introduction.
 Modeling using Integer programming.